 - Leave the area at once.

-- Pull the fire alarm.
+- Pull the fire alarm on your way out.

 - Alert other people in the area and instruct them to leave the building.